 Veterans with mesothelioma may be able to achieve remission and live for years after a diagnosis.
 A great way to work toward remission is to seek medical care.

-Fortunately, veterans with mesothelioma can pursue medical treatment from civilian doctors and those partnered with the U.S. Department of Veterans Affairs (VA).
-Both civilian and VA mesothelioma specialists are well-equipped to treat this cancer and help veterans work towards remission.
+Fortunately, veterans with mesothelioma can pursue medical treatment from civilian doctors and doctors partnered with the U.S. Department of Veterans Affairs (VA).
+Both civilian and VA mesothelioma specialists are well-equipped to treat this cancer and help veterans work toward remission.

 Even if remission isn’t possible, medical care can help veterans live longer or manage painful mesothelioma symptoms.